Luka Ćelović: Biography

 Printing of the Glasnik Hemijskog Drustva Beograd (Bulletin of the Chemical Society) with Nikola A. Pušin as editor and chief, was enabled thanks to financial assistance from the Luka Ćelović-Trebinje Fund.

 Milorad Gođevac, impressed by the success of the Bulgarian agents and četnici in converting the Macedonian Slavs to Bulgarian nationalism, proposed a similar plan of action by Serbia.
 In 1902 a group of Serbian nationalists, headed by Luka Ćelović and Milorad Gođevac, organized the Executive Committee of the Serbian Chetnik Organization. Ćelović himself gave generous sums from his very considerable savings to the organization.
 A Committee (Komitski odbor) was organized at Vranje with branches at Leskovac and Niš.
 Serbia's government for a time discouraged this private action but educators and teachers who suffered at the hands of the Bulgars thought otherwise and eventually impressed upon the government and prevailed.

 Apart from being a successful businessman, Ćelović was also supportive of common welfare, he and Dr. Milorad Gođevac, a Belgrade physician, were funding troops to fight for Old Serbia.
 The Bulgarian committee noticed the danger in such actions and sentenced Ćelović and Gođevac to death in absentia.
 An assassin was sent by them to Serbia, but he never made it to Belgrade.

 Ćelović was indirectly linked with Serbian combat in Macedonian Struggle, by financially helping troops to organize.
 In fact, Dr. Gođevac established a society which financially aided and recruited men for what became known as the "Četnik Campaign."
 The first president was Luka Ćelović and the other leaders of the campaign were Vasa Jovanović, Ljubomir Kovačević, Žika Rafajlović and Nikola Spasić.
 The men solicited for the cause, and Luka Ćelović donated the enormous sum of 50,000 dinars annually to the Četnik Campaign.

-Investing in Belgrade's Architectural Heritage

-Ćelović founded the Belgrade Cooperative and funded the construction of this extravagant and extraordinary building.
-His memory is best embodied by the buildings that now define Savamala, without him Savamala, as it is now would not exist.
-His investment in the quarter regenerated this once squalid and frequently flooded market district. Ćelović built his home on "Kraljević Marko" Street as well as building the palatial Belgrade Cooperative, now known as Geozavod, and considered one of the most beautiful buildings in Belgrade, the work of architects Andra Stevanović and Nikola Nestorović.
-The magnificent Hotel Bristol, near Park Bristol and Park Luka Ćelović is the other gem in the Savamala neighborhood.
-The buildings are his only real legacy, and their combination of using new architectural techniques and promoting Serbian Baroque and Art Nouveau in Belgrade show Ćelović to be a true visionary.
+A street in Belgrade is named after him.